Sabarinagarajan07/portfolio-website/README.md

 ---
 How to view

-you can access my portfolio website by visiting [link] feel free to explore the content and get in touch!
+you can access my portfolio website by visiting [https://sabarinagarajan07.github.io/portfolio-website/index.html] feel free to explore the content and get in touch!

 ---